holaontiveros/wp-nice-search/README.md

 Use ajax to search while you typing the text.

 ## Featured
-* Search by Post, Page, Category, Taxonomy, Custom post type
+* Search by Post, Page, Custom post type
 * Option for shortcode.

 ## Installation